 But you also have control over your rate.
 You can “buy” a lower rate by paying a lender more up front in the form of prepaid interest called “points”.
 Or you can take lender “credits” to lower your closing costs, in exchange for a higher rate.
 (If you choose to take credits, this may show up as a negative number in your loan estimate).
 Each lender is going to decide how much they will charge you in points or other lender fees to give you those rates.
 Learn more about points and credits here.

 Lender fees, origination fees, and application fees

 These are additional fees that lenders may charge as the cost of doing business.
-(At Better, we don’t charge them).
-Again, pay close attention here: lenders may use this to make up the difference for credits they are giving you for a certain rate.
 Be sure to ask any lender you are talking to for an explanation of their fees and pricing, along with an official Loan Estimate.

 Monthly mortgage payments